 Roku is a company that creates streaming devices that allow you to consume content, such as games or movies, via the internet.

-Roku makes money via hardware sales, by licensing its Roku operating system, advertising on The Roku Channel, as well as through its premium subscription marketplace.
+Roku makes money via hardware sales, by licensing its Roku operating system, advertising on The Roku Channel, branded content, as well as through its premium subscription marketplace.

 Roku is a company that has created a variety of media-streaming devices that run on the Roku software.
 It operates in the over-the-top (OTT) market, which provides television, film, and other digital content over the internet.